Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 An endorsement in a car insurance policy is an official amendment to an already issued insurance document.
 These amendments are made to correct errors, update information, or modify certain policy terms, upon the policyholder's request and the insurer's approval.

 The endorsement process involves mutual consent between the policyholder and the insurer.
 Once approved, the insurer issues an endorsement certificate that becomes a part of the original policy document.
-This certificate serves as official proof of the changes made.
+This certificate works as an official proof of the changes made.

 An endorsement to a car insurance policy can be requested due to printing errors, incorrect declarations, or genuine changes in personal or vehicle-related details during the policy period.

 Endorsements play an important role in keeping a car insurance policy accurate and reliable.
-Insurance policies are legal documents, and any mismatch between policy details and actual vehicle or owner information may lead to complications during claims.
+Insurance policies are legal documents, and any mismatch between policy details and the vehicle or owner information on file may lead to complications during claims.

 Car insurance endorsements help eliminate such risks by ensuring that updated information is officially recorded.
 They also allow insurers to reassess risk carefully when changes affect coverage or vehicle specifications.
 From a policyholder's perspective, endorsements provide clarity, reduce disputes, and support smoother claim processing when needed.